EarthObservation/PyGNSS/README.md

-# PySatellite - Analysis and visualization of precise GNSS orbits
+# PyGNSS - Analysis and visualization of precise GNSS orbits

 Functions for downloading, time conversion, reprojection and visualization of precise GNSS orbits.
 GPS satellites are supported currently, Galileo and Baidu are planned.